alexthiery/scanicula-aek/README.md

 #### 3) Run analysis in RStudio Server

-Our Docker container is built from [Rocker](https://hub.docker.com/r/rocker/rstudio), so you can launch and re-run our analysis in RStudio Server.
+Our Docker container is built on top of [Rocker](https://hub.docker.com/r/rocker/rstudio), so you can launch and re-run our analysis in RStudio Server.

 To run this locally, open up terminal and `cd` into the cloned GitHub repository.